nravikumar/XAI-handbook.github.io/README.md

 ## XAI Protocol

 <div align="justify">
 This repository summarises findings from a series of focus groups conducted to understand how explainable AI (XAI) is used in current practice when building classification models.
-Insights from the focus groups, survey of relevant literature and empirical investigations are used to establish a set of recommendations for implementing XAI techniques in classification models.
+Insights from the focus groups, survey of relevant literature and empirical investigations are used to establish a set of recommendations for implementing XAI-enabled classification models.
 The core mission is to provide a set of best practices, i.e. establish an XAI protocol, that enables relevant stakeholders to make effective use of XAI in their model development lifecycle.
 </div>

 ## XAI in the model development lifecycle